Nizhyn Air Base

 Nizhyn is an air base in Chernihiv Oblast, Ukraine 4 km north of Nizhyn.
 It was operated by the Soviet Long Range Aviation and Ukrainian Long Range Aviation.
 It is a medium-sized bomber base with a modern design and is being used to store some of Ukraine's older bombers.
 The airfield has 33 large revetments along a curved taxiway.

+History

 During 1964-67 the base began converting to the Tupolev Tu-22R (Blinder) and by 1967 it had 24 Tu-22s based here.
 The reconnaissance variants were tasked with operations in Western Europe.
 In July 1969 two Tu-22 aircraft collided in mid-air; the crew ejected and the plane flew on unpiloted for 52 minutes, threatening the city of Nizhin before crashing 0.5 km from the city's railway station.
 In November 1988 three Tu-22R were deployed to Mozdok to fight in Afghanistan, but returned to base a week later without seeing any combat.
 Some Tu-22s were sent to Nizhyn for disposal, probably in the 1990s.